DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Stolen Gem.md

 >
 > While the azurite is blue, its wielder can spend 1 charge as an action to cast *aid*.
 >
-> While the azurite is purple, its wielder can spend 1 charge as an action to cast *spirit guardians*.
+> While the azurite is purple, its wielder can spend 1 charge as an action to cast *spirit guardians* (save DC 15).
 When cast in this way, the guardians take the form of shadowy, ash-like moths, and the spell deals only necrotic damage.
 >
-> The wielder can spend all 3 charges as an action at any time of day to cast _enervation._ If they do, the crest doesn’t regain charges for the next three dawns.
+> The wielder can spend all 3 charges as an action at any time of day to cast _enervation_ (save DC 15).
+If they do, the crest doesn’t regain charges for the next three dawns.

 When all players have either accepted or declined their gifts, Strahd bids them farewell and mounts Beucephalus once again.
 He bids them farewell and notes that he looks forward to seeing them at dinner.
 He and Beucephalus then vanish into the Ethereal Plane.
 # K6.
 Return to the Winery